The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring

 \subsection{Amplitude calibration}

 The amplitude calibration of all epochs was anchored to the measurements of system temperatures and gains of VLBA antennas.
-The procedure applied to ensure the best possible amplitude calibration was as follows: \begin{enumerate} \item Apply á priori amplitude calibration to all antennas, using measured system temperatures and antenna gain curves. \item Determine a set of good, self-consistent, antennas (usually the VLBA), excluding antennas with obvious amplitude offsets seen in amp vs. UV-distance plots. \item Perform amplitude self-calibration of the good antennas to correct minor errors, using imaging of a bright observed source, i.e. J1516+1932, J1613+3412 or OQ208, depending on data set. \item Amplitude self-calibration of previously excluded antennas, fixing the good antennas, using the same bright source.
-This forces even very sensitive antennas to the correct absolute flux scale.
+The procedure applied to ensure the best possible amplitude calibration was as follows: \begin{enumerate} \item Apply á priori amplitude calibration to all antennas, using measured system temperatures and antenna gain curves. \item Determine a set of good, self-consistent, antennas (usually the VLBA), excluding antennas with obvious amplitude offsets seen in amp vs. UV-distance plots. \item Perform amplitude self-calibration of the good antennas to correct minor errors, using imaging of a bright observed source, that is J1516+1932, J1613+3412 or OQ208, depending on data set. \item Amplitude self-calibration of previously excluded antennas, fixing the good antennas, using the same bright source.
 We note that if sensitive antennas with a major error are included from the start, the whole flux scale may be shifted due to their large weight. \item Either, for phase-referenced epochs: derive amplitude corrections for the target by imaging and (self-)calibrating the phase-reference source, or, \item For some maser-calibrated epochs: derive amplitude corrections for the target by imaging and (self)-calibrating the maser emission. \item Apply cumulative antenna based corrections to the Arp\,220 observations. \end{enumerate} We adopt an absolute flux calibration uncertainty of 10\% for all data.